-All accepted certificate registration files are archived seven years minimum and as long as necessary for supply needs of the proof of certification in legal proceedings in accordance with applicable law, in particular Article 6-II of the implementing decree n ° 2001-272 of 30 March 2001.
-In this context, it is archived for at least seven years, as maximum from the acceptance of the certificate by the Subject.
+All accepted certificate registration files are archived seven years minimum from the expiration of the certificate and as long as necessary for supply needs of the proof of certification in legal proceedings in accordance with applicable law, in particular Article 6-II of the implementing decree n ° 2001-272 of 30 March 2001.
+In this context, it is archived for at least seven years from the expiration of the certificate.
 During this period of enforceability of documents, the certificate request files can be submitted by the CA in any solicitation by the competent authorities.
 The files, completed by the words recorded by the RA or Certification Agents, is traceable to find at an instant "t" the real identity of Subject of the certificate issued by the CA in the certificate.